CES 2017: Chat at your Neato robot over Facebook for cleaner floors

 Specifically you'll be able to link your own personal Botvac Connected model to your Facebook profile.
 Once that's done, all it takes to kick the robot vacuum into cleaning mode is a quick text message such as, "Start cleaning" to launch the machine into action.
 You can also halt the gadget by entering, "Stop cleaning" into the Neato Facebook Chatbot text field.
 Other commands available to you include, "Help" or "Support" to poke Neato Robotic's tech support team for solving any technical issues.

 According to Neato, the new Chatbbot feature is available globally wherever you have access to Facebook and Messenger mobile apps.
-For now, just like the company's integration with Amazon Alexa, this ability is only possible with the top-tier Neato Botvac Connected model.
+Unlike like the company's integration with Amazon Alexa, this ability is not only possible with the top-tier Neato Botvac Connected model.
+Indeed you should be able to send Chatbot commands to all robovacs in the current Neato connected vacuum line up including the Botvac, D3, and D5.